lanemoseley/lanemoseley.github.io/featured_projects.md

 **All class projects are kept private, but can be made available upon request.**

-Completed class projects include a paint program written in C++ (more robust than the mini-paint program listed above) that uses the freeglut toolkit and showcases the use of inheritance as well as a 2048 AI player, also written in C++, that uses the Expectimax search algorithm to consistently beat the 2048 board game.
+Completed class projects include a nonogram web app, a MOS Technology 6502 Emulator, an automated player for the 2048 game, and many, many more.